 Players may not hold or transport tournament chips in any manner that takes them out of view.
 A player who does so will forfeit the chips and may be disqualified.
 The forfeited chips will be taken out of play.

 Players must protect their own hands at all times.
-If a dealer kills a hand by mistake, or a hand is fouled, the player will have no redress and is not entitled to a refund of bets.
-If the player initiated a bet or raise and hasn’t been called, the uncalled bet or raise will be returned to the player.
+If a hand is fouled or a dealer kills a hand by mistake, the player has no redress and is not entitled to a refund of called bets.
+If the player initiated a bet or raise and hasn’t been called, the uncalled bet or raise will be returned to him.